RiccardoSenica/newsletter-hackernews/README.md

+# Hackernews newsletter

 ## To do

-Basics:
+- A proper UI
 - Email templates
-- Subscribe email
-- Unsubscribe email
-- Newsletter email cron job
-- Cookiebot
-- Google Analytics
+- Captcha?
-- SEO
+- Tests

 ## Vercel basics